Pragalbhmandaokar/Tutorial-Typescript/Variable Declaration.md

 let a: number;

 ```
-''Any Number type Data can be story: Float, Double, Int''
+>Any Number type Data can be story: Float, Double, Int
 ```
 let b: boolean;